-If you’re using SEO, social media or email marketing, you’re working hard to increase the sales of your products/services.
+If you’re using SEO, social media or email marketing campaigns, you’re working hard to increase the sales of your products/services.
 Even as recently as a few years ago, most internet marketers didn’t consider email segmentation a vital aspect of email marketing.

-I think that this is the major reason for the low open and click-through rates most people see, when they run email campaigns.
-But, the smart marketers who segment their lists have seen a 30% increase in email-generated revenue.
+I think that this is the major reason for the low open rates and click-through rates most people see when they run email marketing campaigns.
+But, the smart marketers who segment their lists have experienced an increase in email-generated revenue.

-Without segmentation, it’s difficult to engage your subscribers and improve your conversion rate.
+Without email marketing segmentation, it’s difficult to engage your subscribers and improve your conversion rate.

 Above all, stay consistent and never give up, even if you fail to reach your set goals.
 Follow the simple steps I’ve outlined above.
 You can succeed at email marketing, but it won’t happen overnight.